“It’s accessible & free. It helped me when other services turned me away”

 We offer particular support on these things

-But please come and take to us about anything.
+But please come and talk to us about anything.
 We’ll do our best to help.

 Support with food